qkhn95/marketing-refactor/README.md

 # marketing-refactor

-Updating the marketing agency code to use HTML
+# Updating Marketing Refactor Code

+Below is a list of all the changes

-#1 - Changed the webpage title to include company name, this allows visitors to know which tab is the marketing agency.
+### 1 - Changed the webpage title to include company name, this allows visitors to know which tab is the marketing agency.

 <img src="./assets/screenshots/homepage-title.jpg">

-#2 - Changed code to allow "search engine optimization" button to work.
+### 2 - Changed code to allow "Search Engine Optimization" button to work.

 The original code was incorrect (below)